Doing is a quantum leap from imagining.

 Solution Increment and Solution Demo

 During the PI timebox, the ARTs build multiple increments of value, which grow into solution capabilities.
 The new capabilities must be designed, developed, tested, and validated holistically, along with the existing capabilities of the solution.
 The solution demo is a critical aspect of the PI learning cycle for a Solution Train.
 This high-profile event allows large solution stakeholders, customers (or their internal proxies), and senior management to view the progress that the Solution Train has made during the PI.

 At this event, the Solution Train demos its accomplishments for the entire PI.
 Senior managers and stakeholders review the progress in the broader solution context.
 It may also inform decisions about whether to pivot or persevere with capabilities, as well as changes to Lean Budgets for the various Value Streams.

 Solution Train Inspect and Adapt

-At the end of the PI, an additional I&A workshop may be required for the large solution level.
-It follows the same format as the program level I&A. Due to the number of people involved, attendees at the Solution Train I&A cannot include all stakeholders from the ARTs, so the best-suited representatives are selected to address that context.
+At the end of the PI, an additional I&A event may be required at the Large Solution Level.
+It follows the same format as the I&A for the ART.
+Due to the number of people involved, attendees at the Solution Train I&A cannot include everyone from the ARTs, so the best-suited representatives are selected to address that context.
 This includes the primary stakeholders of the Solution Train, as well as representatives from the various ARTs and suppliers.

 Learn More Oosterwal, Dantar P. The Lean Machine: How Harley-Davidson Drove Top-Line Growth and Profitability with Revolutionary Lean Product Development.
 Amacom, 2010.